databrickslabs/discoverx/README.md

 ## Publish the classificaiton

-After a `scan` you can publish the classificaiton results in a delta table (by default the table is `_discoverx.classification.tags`).
+After a `scan` you can publish the classificaiton results in a delta table (by default the table is `_discoverx.classification.classes`).

 You can either publish the classification from the inspection UI, or apply directly without fine-tuning by executing